Output 1

 Objectives

-- To improve diagnosis of tuberculosis, it is necessary to develop and validate specific algorithms and diagnostic tools in these children.
+• To develop and validate specific algorithms and diagnostic tools in children with HIV and children with SAM.
 Algorithms are standardized decision rules for diagnosis and treatment initiation.
-Output 3 is a diagnostic study aiming to develop and validate adapted algorithms for these children.

 Implementing countries

-- Xpert Ultra done on respiratory (nasopharyngeal aspirate, sputum), and stool samples
+• Xpert Ultra done on respiratory (NPA, sputum), and stool samples

 Output 4